msoutopico/omegat-bootcamp/README.md

 # OmegaT course
-OmegaT course for language experts and project managers
+Self-paced OmegaT course for language experts and project managers

 Episodes should be short, to the point, focused on one thing only, about 5 minutes Solution to the exercises could be a separate episode.